Ipe wood and Decking

 Ipe Wood is the King of Tropical Decking

 Ipe has earned a world class great reputation by being one of the only hardwood decking products that will last as long as you own your house.
-It has a 40 plus year lifespan, and this Brazilian tropical hardwood will add value and a lifetime of use and beauty to any deck, porch, siding, or interior flooring project.
-The class A fire rating of Ipe is a nice bonus feature too.
+It has a 40 plus year lifespan, therefore this Brazilian tropical hardwood will add value and a lifetime of use and beauty to any deck, porch, siding, or interior flooring project.
+Furthermore, the class A fire rating of Ipe is a nice bonus feature.
+In short, it is one of the best exterior woods for decking, docks, siding, furniture or whatever you need to stand up to the wrath of Mother Nature.

 Ipe Lumber is also known appropriately as “Ironwood” because of its remarkable hardness and density.
-While the hardness is nice, the real story is that Ipe Wood is very stable.
+In other words, the real story is that Ipe Wood is very stable.
 All wood species move but they do not move evenly.
-Wood moves as moisture is absorbed and dropped from the ambient environment.
-Most species of wood do not move the same amount in all directions either, and it is this difference that will cause a board to warp and twist.
+Consequently, as moisture in the air changes, wood moves.
+Because most species of wood do not move the same amount in all directions either, it is this difference that will cause a board to warp and twist.
 A board will move more across the grain (tangential) than it will in the radial plane, and for all intents and purposes, not at all along the grain.

-However, with Ipe wood the ratio between these movements (tangential vs radial) is almost identical, meaning the board does actually move the same amount in all directions… almost.
-The T/R ratio (shown at right) is 1.1 making Ipe very dimensionally stable and therefore a top performer in decking and other exterior situations where climate is not controlled.
+However, with Ipe wood the ratio between the tangential and radial (T/R ratio) is almost identical, at 1.1 meaning the board does actually move the same amount in all directions… almost.
+In short, this is why it is a top performer in decking and other exterior situations.
 Regardless of this near even movement, consideration should be given to gap size between boards when installing Ipe as decking.

 IPE Lumber SPECIFICATIONS